Havdiak/NumericalMethods/README.md

 # NumericalMethods
-Some popular numerical methods algorithms with description.
-More information in readme :)
+Some popular numerical methods algorithms.
+Find the description in the notes folder.

+⋅⋅* Euler-Cauchy method - `euler_cauchy_method.py`.